-This topic lists the library functions in alphabetic order.
-If you are unsure of the function you want to use, see the summary of the library functions in "The C/C++ Library" on page 19.
+This chapter lists the library functions in alphabetic order.
+If you are unsure of the function you want to use, see the summary of the library functions in "The C/C++ Library."

 Note: All functions are considered threadsafe unless noted otherwise.